 World-first trial to prevent livestock theft

-A ‘mock stock theft’ was staged by UNE criminologists and the Rural Crime Prevention Team (RCPT) within the NSW Police Force, which put Ceres Tags to the test to find and recover the missing animals.
+A ‘mock stock theft’ was staged by UNE criminologists and the Rural Crime Prevention Team (RCPT) within the NSW Police Force, which put CERES TAG devices to the test to find and recover the missing animals.

 “We were notified within about five minutes from a number of the twenty tags used that the sheep were being ‘agitated’ – or moving faster than normal – which suggests a problem.”